Khingz/job_circus/README.md

 #JOBCIRCUS

-##Inro
-A job search webapp that links job seekers to organizations
+##A job search webapp that links job seekers to organizations